Diffusion-Based Representation Learning: Results

-To understand the effect of training on different timescales more clearly, we limit the support of the weighting function $\lambda(t)$ to a single value of $t$.
-We analyze the resulting quality of the latent representation for different values of $t$ using the silhouette score with euclidean distance based on the dataset classes \cite{ROUSSEEUW198753}.
-It compares the average distance between a point to all other points in its cluster with the average distance to points in the nearest different cluster.
-Thus we measure how well the latent representation encodes classes, ignoring any other features.

-Figure \ref{fig:silscores} shows the silhouette scores of latent codes of MNIST and CIFAR-10 samples for different values of $t$.
-In alignment with our hypothesis of section \ref{sec:control}, training on a small $t$ and thus low noise levels leads to almost no encoded class information in the latent representation, while the opposite is the case for a range of $t$ which differs between the two datasets.
-The decline in encoded class information for high values of $t$ can be explained by the vanishing difference between distributions of perturbed samples when $t$ gets large.
-This shows that the distinction among the code classes represented by the silhouette score is controlled by $\lambda(t)$.

-Overall, the difference in the latent codes for varying $\lambda(t)$ shows that we can control the granularity encoded in the representation.
-While this ability does not exist in previously proposed models for representation learning, it provides a significant advantage when there exist some prior information about the level of detail that we intend to encode in the target representation.
+Overall, the difference in the latent codes for varying $\lambda(t)$ shows that we can control the granularity encoded in the representation of DRL.
+This ability provides a significant advantage when there exists some prior information about the level of detail that we intend to encode in the target representation.
+We further illustrate how the representation encodes information for the task of denoising in the Appendix (Fig. \ref{fig:denoise_sample}).

+We also provide further analysis into the impact of noise scales on generation in Appendix \ref{sec:init_noise_scale}.